Polyconseil/bizdatim/README.txt

 ABOUT
 =====

-python-bizdatetime is a simple library for performing business day arithmetic.
+bizdatim is a simple library for performing business day arithmetic.

 KNOWN LIMITATIONS